Connecticut Drug Crimes Lawyer

 What are the Jail Penalties in CT for Drug Possession with Intent to Sell?

-Penalties for a drug possession arrests in Connecticut depend on where the offense took place, the types and amounts of drugs involved, whether it is a first offense, and the circumstances of the crime.
+Penalties for drug possession arrests in Connecticut depend on where the offense took place, the types and amounts of drugs involved, whether it is a first offense, and the circumstances of the crime.

-Having a hallucinogen drug such as LSD can carry penalties ranging from five years in jail and a $2,000 fine to a maximum of 10 years in prison and a $5,000 fine.
+Having a hallucinogenic drug such as LSD can carry penalties ranging from five years in jail and a $2,000 fine to a maximum of 10 years in prison and a $5,000 fine.
 Additionally, possessing heroin or cocaine can carry maximum penalties of 25 years in prison and a $250,000 fine.

 Connecticut Arrests for Drug Paraphernalia Possession & Jail Penalties